 - Time is of the essence.
-Workers’ compensation can offer you financial support for your medical bills, however, this support often has to be obtained by filling out time consuming paperwork and waiting for approval for each procedure and/or each physician visit.
+Workers’ compensation in the Bronx can offer you financial support for your medical bills, however, this support often has to be obtained by filling out time consuming paperwork and waiting for approval for each procedure and/or each physician visit.

 - You have suffered more than just physical injuries.
 Workers’ compensation coverage is offered to many injured workers, but it is also incomplete.
 It does not provide room to cover fees associated with emotional recovery or pain and suffering.

 - Partial pay just doesn’t cut it.
 The financial support that workers’ compensation provides is usually only about 1/2 to 3/4 the amount of an employee’s regular paycheck

 Do you deserve less just because you were hurt?
 Absolutely not.

 Can I Get Fired For Filing A Lawsuit Against My Employer?

 The U.S. Department of Labor’s Fair Labor Standards Act (FLSA) contains detailed provisions which are designed to prevent employers from taking any form of retaliation against a worker.
 This includes firing an employee because of a filed lawsuit.